rafasashi/woo-product-faq-tab/readme.txt

 - RENAME THE TAB – Don’t keep the tab name “FAQs” and rename the tab to anything you want like “Q&A” or “Support”.
 - FAQ ACCORDION – Show the questions and answers in a dynamic accordion.
 It works on all modern browsers.
 - QUESTION FORM – Enable the question form to collect new questions about the product from customers.
-- HTML CONTENT – Replace the textarea editor by a WYSIWYG editor in the backend and add HTML content in you answers.
-- SORTABLE QUESTIONS – Rearrange the questions order using the drag and drop feature from the backend.
 - TAB STYLING – Change the text and background colors of the blocks.
 - TAB POSITION – Change the position of the Tab name in the frontend.
 - SHOW EMPTY – Show empty Tab, recommended if the question form is enabled.